 - Steamworks SDK.
 (Download the latest release.)

 Once you have downloaded and extracted the Steamworks SDK package, find the sub-directory named

 , which can be opened in Visual Studio.
 Open the solution and compile the project.
 If compilation succeeds then you're ready to go and can run the project directly from Visual Studio (you'll need to have Steam running in the background).
 If the build or execution fails try one of the tips below.

 Common Build Problems

 - Cannot open include file: 'd3d9.h'

 If you encounter this error it means that your systems include path does not include the D3D include path, or that you have not installed the D3D SDK.
 First, make sure you have downloaded and installed the DirectX SDK.
-(You can get the SDK from the Microsoft Download Center.)
-Once the SDK is installed you need to setup the include path.
+Once the SDK is installed you need to set up the include path.
 You can do this system wide via the standard Visual Studio environment variables, or you can set them up just for the SteamworksExample project by editing the project properties.

 - Fatal error LNK1104: cannot open file 'd3d9.lib'